 Give Logical Answers

 Content creators have the difficult choice of creating logical arguments in their posts.
-Ensure that you make the answers as logical as possible having researched the trend that users answer the questions.
-The answers must be easy to understand and avoid industrial jargons.
-Lengthy introductions will reduce your chances to rank in position zero (featured snippet box).
+Ensure that you make the answers as rational as possible, having researched the trend that users answer the questions.
+The answers must be easy to understand and avoid industrial jargon.
+Lengthy introductions will reduce your chances of ranking in position zero (featured snippet box).
 Include tables, lists, or steps when possible.

 Attend To the Number of Words

 Google also considers the word count when including a post in the featured snippet box, according to a study involving 1.4 million featured snippets.
-The results of the study found out that the optimal length of a featured snippet ought to be a maximum of 97 characters which is around 40-50 words.
+The results of the study found that the optimal length of a featured snippet ought to be a maximum of 97 characters, around 40-50 words.
 The number of steps ought to be a minimum of 4 to 5 items and a maximum of 8 steps, with 3-4 rows for a table.

 Study Your Competitors Already Ranked In a Featured Snippet Box

-The ultimate way you can optimize your content for Google’s featured snippet is to learn from competitors in your industry.
-Make a list of the search results that your content rank between position 1 to 10 and not in the snippet box and use the above tips.
-However, you can still make notes on the strategies used by your competitors then apply them wisely in your content.
+The ultimate way to optimize your content for Google’s featured snippet is to learn from competitors in your industry.
+Make a list of the search results that your content ranks between position 1 to 10 and not in the snippet box, and use the above tips.
+However, you can still make notes on the strategies used by your competitors and then apply them wisely in your content.

 In conclusion, Google’s featured snippet box is an equalizer, and it gives small sites and low authority domains to rank above the big industry players.
-In most cases, the content in the featured snippet boxes is from sites ranked in position 5 and below.
-Follow these tips, and they will help you rank higher than the high authority domains and hence increase your CTR.
+Most of the content in the featured snippet boxes is from sites ranked in position 5 and below.
+Follow these tips; they will help you rank higher than the high authority domains, increasing your CTR.